 The importance of gas protection products

-Not all gases are harmful – for instance there are clear benefits to a certain concentration of oxygen in the air we breathe – but gas protection products can warn against both the presence of harmful gases and the absence of crucial ones like oxygen.
+Not all gases are harmful – for instance there are clear benefits to a certain concentration of oxygen in the air we breathe – but a gas monitoring system can warn against both the presence of harmful gases and the absence of crucial ones like oxygen.

 We supply oxygen sensors and analysers to a wide range of industries, including for medical applications, but also for facilities other than healthcare establishments and hospitals.
 In the healthcare sector, oxygen sensors are important for anaesthesia and respiratory protection, as well as in dental procedures and intensive care units.
 Besides human healthcare, there are also applications in veterinary medicine, in some industrial settings – particularly where the flammability of oxygen is a concern – and also in underwater disciplines like diving.